Sudipta-Sen/Coding/CheatSheets/PythonDSACheatSheet.md

 queue = Queue()  # Empty queue
 queue.put(item)  # Enqueue
 queue.get()  # Dequeue
+length = queue.qsize() # length of queue, buildin len() func does not work with queue
 ```

+### Workaround for Peeking in queue.Queue

+`queue` module does not have a built-in `peek` feature.
+We have few options to get the `peek` functionality.

+- Use a custom wrapper around the `queue.Queue` class that keeps track of the front element.
+- Use a `deque` from the `collections` module (as `queue`), which does allow direct access to elements.

 ##  4. HashMap (Using dict, Similar to Java HashMap)
 ### Definition: